j123and/regime-forecast-lite/README.md

 **Workers/state:** default to 1 worker.
 With >1, each worker holds its own buffers; predictions diverge.

+## Reproducibility

+The pipeline is deterministic: given the same config, single worker, and same libs, you get identical predictions/metrics across runs.
+No RNG is used in the pipeline.

+To avoid BLAS-induced nondeterminism on some setups, run single-threaded: export OMP_NUM_THREADS=1 OPENBLAS_NUM_THREADS=1 MKL_NUM_THREADS=1 NUMEXPR_NUM_THREADS=1 export PYTHONHASHSEED=0

 ## Limitations

 * EWMA lags abrupt shifts (by design).